Adviser Corner

 2. Assuming “No Tax” Means “No Tax Planning”

-Yes, the Gulf is tax-free.
-But your next stop probably isn’t.
+The Gulf doesn’t levy personal income tax, but that doesn’t mean your finances are risk-free.
 When you eventually head back to the UK, move to Europe or settle elsewhere, your assets and income can quickly fall under capital gains, income or even inheritance tax.

 I’ve watched otherwise financially savvy professionals walk straight into six-figure tax bills because they left it too late to act.
 They shifted assets only after moving, relied on the wrong investment vehicles, or kept money in structures that became taxable the moment they stepped off the plane.
 By then, the damage was done.